lakshithlokesh06/data-room-live/README.md

 Upper Bound = Q3 + 1.5 × IQR
 ```

-Outlier findings are presented as potential review signals rather than automatically being classified as invalid values.
+Outlier findings are presented as review signals rather than automatically being classified as invalid data.

 ---